 In 2018, the Ministry of Finance appropriately assessed the need to prioritise forex to manufacturing firms in the non-energy sector that earn foreign exchange.

-The programme has now been successfully delivered with USD100M allocated (over USD80M sold) to approximately 100 manufacturers.
+The programme has now been successfully delivered with over USD100M allocated to over 100 manufacturers.

 Some key programme highlights are as follows:

 - The USD100M forex has supported companies with total export sales of TTD1.37B.

 This is evidence of the Multiplier Effect in action.